Seritage Growth Properties (SRG)

 nullAI Analysis | Feedback

-Adam Metz serves as Chairman of the Board of Trustees and Interim Chief Executive Officer and President of Seritage Growth Properties.
-Since 2019, he has been a non-executive director of Hammerson plc, a UK-based real estate investment trust, and six business development companies advised by MS Capital Partners Adviser Inc., a wholly owned subsidiary of Morgan Stanley, including Morgan Stanley Direct Lending Fund.
-From September 2013 to April 2018, Mr. Metz served as a Managing Director and head of International Real Estate at Carlyle Group, a private equity firm.
-Prior to Carlyle Group, he was Senior Advisor to TPG Capital's Real Estate Group.
-He previously served as Chief Executive Officer of General Growth Properties (GGP), where he led GGP through its restructuring and emergence from bankruptcy.
-Before joining GGP, Mr. Metz was co-founding partner of Polaris Capital LLC, which partnered with the Blackstone Group on the ownership of a portfolio of retail real estate assets.
-His roles at Carlyle Group, TPG Capital, and with Blackstone indicate a pattern of managing companies backed by private equity firms.
+Mr. Metz serves as Chairman of the Board of Trustees and Interim Chief Executive Officer and President of Seritage Growth Properties.
+Since 2019, he has been a non-executive director of Hammerson plc, a United Kingdom-based real estate investment trust.
+From September 2013 to April 2018, Mr. Metz was a Managing Director and head of International Real Estate at Carlyle Group.
+Prior to Carlyle Group, he was a Senior Advisor to TPG Capital's Real Estate Group.
+Mr. Metz previously served as Chief Executive Officer of General Growth Properties (GGP), where he guided the company through its restructuring and emergence from bankruptcy.
+He was also a co-founding partner of Polaris Capital LLC, which collaborated with The Blackstone Group on a portfolio of retail real estate assets.

 John Garilli, Interim Chief Financial Officer